2 Security Guards Charged In Theft Of Holy Name Cathedral Offerings

 Both men worked for Monterrey Security.
 At the time of the burglary, only one of them was still a Monterrey employee.

-A Monterrey spokesman said the other guard was fired after allowing his former co-worker to access an area where the church safe is located on more than one occasion.
+A Monterrey spokesman said that guard has since been fired, after allowing his former co-worker to access an area where the church safe is located on more than one occasion.

 The Archdiocese of Chicago has said, after weekly collection money appeared to be coming up short, church officials discovered evidence of two men repeatedly trespassing at Holy Name offices in March and April.